crumbyshirt/hybrid-days-in-vue/README.md

 # Hybrid in office days requirement
 In a hybrid office sometimes staff are given a percentage as to the amount of time during a given month that they need to be in the office.
 This calculates the number of days a staff member needs to be in the office based on that percentage.
+The project can be used directly via stackblitz https://stackblitz.com/edit/vitejs-vite-fmmamg?file=README.md

 ## default month